philsresearch/philsresearch.github.io/_posts/2019-01-31-label-driven-subdivision.md

-In describing this preprocessing phase, I use the terminology of [(Yong and Cheng 2005)]: a quad face with exactly two bordering vertices labeled 0 is called an *illegal face* and those bordering vertices labeled 0 are called *illegal vertices*.
+In describing this preprocessing phase, I use the terminology of [(Yong and Cheng 2005)]: a quad face with exactly two bordering vertices labelled 0 is called an *illegal face* and those bordering vertices labelled 0 are called *illegal vertices*.

 The first condition is that every face on the mesh is a quad.
 If that isn't the case, every vertex label gets increased by 1